15 cm sIG 33

-The 15 cm sIG 33 (schweres Infanterie Geschütz 33, lit.
-"Heavy Infantry Gun") was the standard German heavy infantry gun used in the Second World War.
+The 15 cm sIG 33 (schweres Infanteriegeschütz 33, lit. "heavy infantry gun") was the standard German heavy infantry gun used during Second World War.
 It was the largest weapon ever classified as an infantry gun by any nation.

-Its weight made it difficult to use in the field, and the gun was increasingly adapted to various ad hoc mobile mountings.
-These were generically referred to as the SIG 33.
+Its weight made it difficult to use in the field, and the gun was increasingly adapted to various ad hoc mobile mounting, which were generically referred to as the SIG 33.

 Development

 Sources differ on the development history, but the gun itself was of conventional design.
 Early production models were horse-drawn, with wooden wheels.
 Later production models had pressed steel wheels, with solid rubber tires and air brakes for motor towing, albeit at a low speed (only carriages with pneumatic tires and suspension system could be towed at highway speeds).
 As with most German artillery carriages, the solid rubber tires and lack of springing meant that the gun could not safely be towed above 10 mph, and horse-drawing was still extensively employed.